A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: GNN-RBN Integration

 \subsection{Graph Neural Networks}

 Graph Neural Networks (GNNs) are deep learning models that work on graph-structured data and have gained significant popularity in recent years due to their ability to leverage the expressive power of neural networks while learning in complex relational settings.
 At the heart of GNN architectures lies the \textit{message passing} paradigm, a general framework for updating vector-valued node representations $\mathbf{h}(v)$ based on local neighborhood information.
 These updates are performed over a fixed number of iterations, corresponding to GNN \emph{layers}.
-In a somewhat simplified manner, the update of a $d$-dimensional representation at layer $k$ to an $m$-dimensional representation at layer $k+1$ is defined by